peteroupc/peteroupc.github.io/exporand.md

 There are some open questions on PSRNs:

-1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1?
-2. Are there constructions for PSRNs other than for cases given earlier in this document?
+1. Are there constructions for PSRNs other than for cases given earlier in this document?
-3. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
+2. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
 However, as explained in "[**Arithmetic with PSRNs**](#Arithmetic_with_PSRNs)", the result of the operation is an interval that bounds a random number that is _not_ always uniformly distributed in that interval.
 For example, in the case of addition this distribution is triangular with a peak in the middle, and in the case of multiplication this distribution resembles a trapezoid.
 What are the exact distributions of this kind for other interval arithmetic operations, such as division?

 <a id=Acknowledgments></a>
 ## Acknowledgments